samsuh/2026-journal/README.md

 # 2026-journal

+## 2/15/26 - Sunday
+This week is a holiday week, so gotta plan the gym closures accordingly.
+Get an extra workout in.

 ## 2/14/26 - Saturday
 Realized i spend too much time perpetually online.
 Thought about implementing 'unplugged' time for specific allotments.